 TPIE does, however, apply deferral arrangements in certain circumstances under the Group Remuneration Policy as explained above.
-These require staff who earn above specific thresholds, which may include Identified Staff, to defer a portion of their bonus award over three years into group shares or share-linked instruments.
+These require staff who earn above specific thresholds, which may include Identified Staff, to defer a portion of their bonus award over three years into TP ICAP Group plc shares or share-linked instruments.